armandwayoff/Amazing-Graphs/README.md

   3. [Amazing Graphs III - Numberphile](https://youtu.be/j0o-pMIR8uk)

 Neil J. A. Sloane is known for having founded the OEIS, a book and then a website on which hundreds of thousands of mathematical sequences are referenced.
 I strongly encourage you to visit the [OEIS website](https://oeis.org/).

+## How to Use This Code

+To run this code, you will need the [Matplotlib](https://matplotlib.org/) library.
+Matplotlib is a complete library for creating static, animated and interactive visualizations in Python.

+### Installing Matplotlib

+You will find all the information necessary for its installation on the following page : <https://matplotlib.org/users/installing.html>

 ## Presentation of the Sequences